Casper64/vaunt/README.md

 pub struct ClassList {
 pub:
 	name string
-	// key is the option name displayed in the editor and the value is the class options map[string]string pub mut:
+	// The value is the option name displayed in the editor
+	// and the key is the class name options map[string]string pub mut:
 	selected string